Clastify logo

 Image

-If the anode is made of the same metal as the plating metal, the metal ion concentration in solution can remain nearly constant.
-Ions form at the anode at about the same rate as they are used up at the cathode.
+When the anode is the same metal as the plating metal, the metal ion concentration in solution can stay nearly constant: the anode produces ions as the cathode uses them up.
 The anode loses mass; the plated cathode gains mass.

 For silver plating a spoon, the spoon is the cathode and a silver electrode is the anode: